 Eddie: ...Well, where are they?
 Richie: That's the thing!
 They're so tight you can't actually see them...
 Why did you make me buy a thong, Eddie?!

-Drunk with Power: One episode sees Eddie and Richie put in charge of running their landlord's shop when he has to go to a funeral.
+One episode sees Eddie and Richie put in charge of running their landlord's shop when he has to go to a funeral.
 Naturally, this goes straight to Richie's head, and as soon as he gets the white coat on he's threatening to punch old ladies, shouting abuse at a man who's just trying to buy champagne for his daughter's birthday and making Eddie wear his suit jacket back-to-front.

 Another shows the two catching a burglar in their flat, who they sit on, tie to chair with Sellotape and try to poison.
 It completely backfires.

-Evil Plan: Dick Head is fond of these.
+Dick Head is fond of these.
 In "Parade" he teams up with the local bookmaker and pawn merchant to scam the locals out of their cash and valuables.
 Then, in "Dough", he rats out Richie and Eddie's forgery operation to London's biggest forger, "Skullcrusher" Henderson, who demands a £5,000 tribute in order to avoid having to crush Richie and Eddie's skulls.
 Fortunately, Dick is running a pub quiz with the requisite £5,000 as a prize... unfortunately, it happens to be £5,000 of Skullcrusher's own forged cash, which turns out to be useless for paying off their debt.
 And they don't discover this until they've already given Dick £1,000 worth of gold teeth for their entry fee.

-Few of them actually work because his own innate stupidity and inability to predict what people will do usually scuttle them.
+Richie often thinks he's come up with these, but few of them actually work because his own innate stupidity and inability to predict what people will do usually scuttle them.

 Richie: You er.... haven't changed your material much have you?